 Though our bodies change throughout our lives, the results of rhinoplasty surgery are long lasting, barring any unforeseen trauma.
 Cartilage may shift and settle as you age, but those changes are usually minor.

 What can I do to prepare for my rhinoplasty?

-Dr. Romanelli or Dr. Pincus will develop a customized pre- and post-surgical plan to optimize your results.
+Dr. Romanelli, Dr. Pincus, or Dr. Layliev will develop a customized pre- and post-surgical plan to optimize your results.
 In general, it's advisable to stop smoking well in advance of your procedure.
 You may also be asked to stop or adjust your use of herbal supplements and other medications until after your surgery.